nicojapas/BER-DAFT-JAN21/README.md

 # BER-DAFT-JAN21
-Class repository for the Ironhack Berlin Data Analytics Full Time class starting January 2021 (LT: Sian).
+Class repository for the Ironhack Berlin Data Analytics Full Time class starting January 2021 (LT: Himanshu).
 Will contain lecture notes and lab solutions among other things.

 ## Table of Contents